 Once the watch is put on the wrist, the movement wakes up, bringing the hands to the correct time.
 With daily use the battery should last eight to ten years.
 Having a standby function to extend battery life is not new, Seiko introduced such a function with the Kinetic Auto Relay in 1998.

 Intriguingly, F.P.
 Journe has also made bridges and plates of the quartz movement in red gold, as it does for its mechanical timepieces.
 Conceived to be more attractive than most quartz movements, the movement is visible through the display back, and it succeeds at looking good.

-Price and value Being a quartz watch, the Elegante 48 mm lacks the technical credentials of its mechanical counterparts, even if it is smart and well made.
+Being a quartz watch, the Elegante 48 mm lacks the technical credentials of its mechanical counterparts, even if it is smart and well made.
 That is especially so given that F.P.
 Journe is a watchmaker renowned for its ingenious complications.
 So it is hard to avoid the feeling that the Elegante is a fancy toy.

 Nonetheless as such things go, the Elegante is not especially expensive.
 All things considered, it is an appealing proposition for a convenient, durable watch.
 Available only in titanium with a rubber strap, the Elegante 48 mm retails for SFr11,500 including eight percent Swiss value-added tax.
 That’s equivalent to US$11,700.Back to top.

 You may also enjoy these.